vincepr/md/docs/webdev/designpatterns.md

     def __init__(self, microUsbCable):
         self.microUsbCable = microUsbCable
         self.microUsbCable.plugMicroUsb()
+    # could override Usb.Cble.plugUsb() if needed, but not needed in this case

 # mow MicroUsb and Usb can connect via an adapter
 microToUsbAdapter = MicroToUsbAdapter(MicroUsbCable())